 Top 5 reasons being bilingual sets you apart in any career field

-Are you bilingual or thinking about learning another language?
-Here are five reasons your language skills may make you more competitive in the workforce.
+So, if you are a bilingual speaker or someone who is considering learning a second language, there are several reasons why your language skills may make you more competitive in the workplace.

 1. You have access to more than one culture’s ideas and points of view.

-Studies have shown that the language one speaks directly influences thought processes and frame of mind—the more languages you speak, the more points of view you can access and understand.
-In addition to simply being able to communicate in more than one language, a bilingual or multilingual employee will often be better at understanding cultural points of view and talking to consumers/customers/prospects about things that matter to them.
-This makes dual English- and Spanish-speakers an incredibly valuable asset to companies across many verticals that are looking to increase revenue and expand into new markets.
+Studies have shown that the language one speaks directly influences one’s thought process and frame of mind.
+Thus, the more languages you speak, the more points of view you can access and understand.
+In addition, being able to communicate in more than one language, you are often better at understanding the cultural perspective of each speaker and can better relate to the individuals you are engaging.
+This makes you an incredibly valuable asset to companies across many verticals, but especially those organizations that are looking to create memorable and lasting customer engagements and that may be motivated to expand into new markets.

 2. You can communicate with a larger number of people.

 Your language skills can make it possible for your company to reach people in new and previously untapped markets and provide more services to customers.
 To put it simply, more reach can translate to more money.
 Talk about a marketable skill.